The Black Report with Boris.

 Read more...

-Black News recognises the treatment and conditioning of black people to accept it has never not been more evident.
+Black News recognises the treatment and conditioning of black people over time around the World, and we will show how it has never been more evident.

-And this comes with a realisation that we are yet under further attacks not just from Police Killings but the denial by our own goverments of institutionalised racism within our countries.
+And this comes with a realisation that we still suffer further attacks not just from Police Killings but the denial by our own government's of institutionalised racism, both in the US and U.K.

 Black News recognises the doors are open for the forces of genocide, social engineering, and miseducation to get political financial and military backing and promotion far greater than the forces of liberation, black love, and black truth could ever receive such as what is needed, like major rebalancing through policy change.